 There are now calls for products containing paraffin to carry a flammable warning label.

-Here's some tips and facts to help you as look to eliminate these ingredients from your routine;
+Here's some tips and facts to help you if you are looking to eliminate these ingredients from your skincare routine;

 1 - Paraffin wax and petroleum jelly are hydrocarbons derived from the petrochemical industry.
 Like all petrochemicals they are not sustainable or eco-friendly.

 2 - Both ingredients are emollients, that is they soften the skin, but they are inert ingredients, there are none of the other goodies that come with natural emollients in petrochemical derived ingredients.
-Our natural emollients come from renewable sources and are packed with nourishment.
+Myroo products contain natural emollients which come from renewable sources and are packed with nourishment.

 3 - Products like vaseline and E45 are occlusive.
-So they from a barrier over the skin.
+So they form a barrier over the skin.
 This traps moisture in the top layer of the skin and can give short term relief from dry skin conditions.
-However, that layer is pretty inpermeable meaning long term skin function can be disrupted and existing conditions can actually get worse over time.
+However, that layer is pretty impermeable meaning long term skin function can be disrupted and existing conditions can actually get worse over time.
 NICE have noted that "several studies reported alterations in skin physiology (thinning of the outermost layer of the skin and increased skin water loss) following application of aqueous cream as an emollient in adults, both with and without eczema".
 A UK Government safety up-date also noted that aqueous cream may cause skin irritation.
 (1)

-4 - To avoid petroleum and paraffin ingredients is fairly easy, look for petroleum jelly, petrolatum, white petrolatum, soft paraffin, paraffin wax or similar on the ingredients listings of your existing skincare products or ones you are considering buying.
+4 - To avoid petroleum and paraffin ingredients is fairly easy, look for the terms petroleum jelly, petrolatum, white petrolatum, soft paraffin, paraffin wax or similar on the ingredients listings of your existing skincare products or ones you are considering buying.

 5 - It's a bit harder to remove all petrochemical ingredients, lots of synthetic ingredients are derived from them but if you are 'greening' your skincare it's a good place to start.
 Some of the main culprits for skin issues and allergies are petrochemical derived.
-Start by looking out for: methyl-, propyl-, butyl- and ethyl-paraben: propylene glycol: sodium lauryl/laureth sulfate: parfum: synthetic colours.
+Start by looking out for terms such as: methyl-, propyl-, butyl- and ethyl-paraben: propylene glycol: sodium lauryl/laureth sulfate: parfum: synthetic colours.

 6 - Petroleum jelly is filtered, prior to this it contains contaminants and potential carcinogens.
 Vaseline boast "Our Jelly is triple-filtered, ensuring it is truly free from impurities and safe to use".
 I'll just leave that one there.
 I've no desire to cause panic and will let you draw your own conclusions.